 Monk Consumables, Dailies, Etc.

-Note that a Pandaren Monk will be the fastest leveler in the game, due to enhanced rest XP and the Monk quests.
+Note that a Pandaren Monk will be the one of the fastest levelers in the game, due to enhanced rest XP and the Monk quests.

 Monk Daily Quests